ANILKUMAR2-07/OIBSIP/README.md

 Dataset 1 Link 🔗

 Key Concepts and Challenges:
-Data Integrity: Ensuring the accuracy, consistency, and reliability of data throughout the cleaning process.
+•Data Integrity: Ensuring the accuracy, consistency, and reliability of data throughout the cleaning process.

-Missing Data Handling: Dealing with missing values by either imputing them or making informed decisions on how to handle gaps in the dataset.
+•Missing Data Handling: Dealing with missing values by either imputing them or making informed decisions on how to handle gaps in the dataset.

-Duplicate Removal: Identifying and eliminating duplicate records to maintain data uniqueness.
+•Duplicate Removal: Identifying and eliminating duplicate records to maintain data uniqueness.

-Standardization: Consistent formatting and units across the dataset for accurate analysis.
+•Standardization: Consistent formatting and units across the dataset for accurate analysis.

-Outlier Detection: Identifying and addressing outliers that may skew analysis or model performance.
+•Outlier Detection: Identifying and addressing outliers that may skew analysis or model performance.

 ### Project Title: Predicting House Prices with Linear Regression